-We've put together a list of the most frequently asked questions we receive about Lapland and what to expect, but we've also included some answers to questions we receive about your upcoming trip to Lapland in 2020 or 2021.
+We've put together a list of the most frequently asked questions we receive about Lapland and what to expect, but we've also included some answers to questions we receive about your upcoming trip to Lapland in 2021.
 If you have any other questions you would like to ask us please don't hesitate to contact us via our enquiry form, or call us on 0800 270 0150

 To make a reservation the required deposit is £/€200 per person.
 If you book via the Canterbury Travel Reservations Office on 0800 270 0150, the balance is then payable 10 weeks prior to departure.
 (Other terms may apply if you book via a Travel Agent.)